The Twelve Holy Nights

 Let the process 'form itself' as your intention grows.

-A special note for those who will be unavoidably busy with family, work commitments, friends or socialising during this period ...
+A special note for those who will be unavoidably busy with family, work commitments, care duties, friends or socialising during this period ...

 No need to feel that this process is out of your reach!
 You can participate in whatever way makes sense for you and your life.
 A little forethought and planning, with a bare minimum of time spent each day will still connect you in.